kijin/pinboard-api/README.md

 Use this method if you would like to get notified every time the API Client makes a remote request.
 This can be useful for debugging.

-**Arguments :**
+Arguments:

   - _required_ **$func** : a callable that takes one argument.

 The callable can be either a function name, a method name, or a closure.
 It will be passed the remote URL whenever the API Client makes a request to Pinboard.

-The following example will print "https://api.pinboard.in/v1/posts/update" to the console.
+The following example will print `https://api.pinboard.in/v1/posts/update` to the console.

     $pinboard = new PinboardAPI('username', 'password');
     $pinboard->enable_logging(function($str) { echo "$str\n"; });